-The Department of Medical Genetics has six part-time Teaching Assistant (TA) positions available:
+The Department of Medical Genetics has part-time Teaching Assistant (TA) positions available for the following courses:

 MEDG 419 – Developmental Origin of Human Disorders